DaoCloud/DaoCloud-docs/docs/en/docs/kairship/best-pratice/one-click-conversion.md

 # Realize one-click conversion of DCE4 to DCE5 applications

-This section will take the stateless load nginx as an example to introduce how to implement one-click conversion of DCE4 to DCE5 applications through the multi-cloud orchestration interface.
+This section will take the stateless load nginx as an example to introduce how to implement one-click conversion of DCE4 to DCE5 applications through the Multicloud Management interface.

 ## prerequisites